Dietary reference values: EFSA publishes advice on vitamin K

 Vitamin K is a fat-soluble vitamin that plays an important role in blood coagulation and bone mineralisation.
 It naturally occurs in food as phylloquinone (vitamin K1) and menaquinones (vitamin K2).
 Low vitamin K intake is associated with a tendency to bleeding due to a low activity of blood coagulation factors.
 Food sources of vitamin K include dark green leafy vegetables such as spinach, lettuce, kale and Brussels sprouts.

-EFSA considered comments and input on the draft scientific opinion it received during a six-week public consultation in early 2017.
+EFSA considered comments and input on the draft scientific opinion Opinions include risk assessments on general scientific issues, evaluations of an application for the authorisation of a product, substance or claim, or an evaluation of a risk assessment. it received during a six-week public consultation in early 2017.

 - Dietary Reference Values for vitamin K